-Convolutional neural networks (CNN) are arguably one of the most successful deep learning architectures and are widely used in computer vision [42] and mapping 2D image-like field variables in scientific machine learning [1,43-45].
+Convolutional neural networks (CNN) are arguably one of the most successful deep learning architectures and are widely used in computer vision [43] and mapping 2D image-like field variables in scientific machine learning [1,44-46].
 A key reason behind CNN's success is the fact that each layer is only connected to a local spatial region in the previous layer.
 This is achieved using convolutional operators that enable CNN to learn hierarchical features.
 We can write a convolutional integral operation as where the output u is generated by convolving the input f.
 In CNN, the above operation is done in a discrete manner and the kernel K represents the learnable parameters of the network.
 Although convolution in a CNN involves a more complex process of sliding filters across the input and is accompanied by additional operations in different layers, the fundamental idea of a convolutional integral equation that maps inputs to outputs through convolutions inspires the development of integral equation models.
 Such models can construct interpretable surrogates for CNNs and other deep learning architectures.
 Interestingly, these convolution layers perform feature learning that once combined with fully connected layers allow CNN to make predictions.
 Our proposed approach aligns closely with this strategy.
 Similarly, we leverage a library of integral functions to facilitate feature learning and prediction is made through linear regression.
 In CNN, the first version of the above equation involving $\mathbf{f}(x - \zeta, y - \eta)$ is used.
 However, in building our interpretable model, we will use the equivalent version involving $\mathbf{f}(\zeta, \eta)$ (second form in Eq.
 2).
+Interestingly, a similar analogy between integral equations and neural networks can also be made for fully connected neural networks.
+The matrix vector multiplications that are building blocks of these networks are known to produce mathematically similar structures to kernel-based integral equations in Eq.
+1 [47].

-$$\mathbf{u}(x,y) = \int \mathbf{K}(\zeta,\eta)\mathbf{f}(x-\zeta,y-\eta)\,d\zeta\,d\eta = \int \mathbf{K}(x-\zeta,y-\eta)\mathbf{f}(\zeta,\eta)\,d\zeta\,d\eta \,, \tag{2}$$
+$$\mathbf{u}(x,y) = \int \mathbf{K}(\zeta,\eta) \mathbf{f}(x-\zeta,y-\eta) \, d\zeta \, d\eta = \int \mathbf{K}(x-\zeta,y-\eta) \mathbf{f}(\zeta,\eta) \, d\zeta \, d\eta \,, \tag{2}$$